SinanGabel/Linux-commands/README.md

 I said yes to use package maintainers files.

-There might be some packages that are fully updated: see sources.list and update accordingly.
+There might be some packages that are not fully updated: see sources.list and update accordingly.

 ```